BOSTON INTERNATIONAL TURNER SYNDROME SUMMIT

 Abbey Weeks

-Abbey Weeks is a mental health counselor, artist, and gardener.
+Abbey Weeks is a mental health counselor and artist.
 She has experience working with all diversities of people, both through art therapy training and teaching art lessons.
 Abbey prefers creating art with mixed-media, including paint, collage materials, and found objects.
 She works from a strengths-based humanistic perspective.
 Abbey is personable, creative, and non-judgmental.
 She enjoys spending time with her family and two dogs.
-Abbey is a Licensed Professional Counselor in the state of Connecticut, as well as a Licensed Mental Health Counselor in the state of Massachusetts.
-She received both her BS and MA degrees in Clinical Mental Health Counseling with a Specialization in Art Therapy from Lesley University.

 Emily Dashawetz

 A former BITSS board member, Emily was diagnosed with TS when she was eleven years old.
 She has served as a nonprofit communications professional for nearly 20 years and is particularly passionate about contributing her energy to organizations partnering with children and teens.
 Currently she is the director of marketing and communications at YouthBuild Global.
 A native of Annapolis, Maryland, Emily relocated in 2006 to Somerville, Massachusetts, where she lives with her husband Markian.
 Together they enjoy exploring New England’s natural beauty in any weather.
 She received a BA in English and Spanish from the University of Richmond in 2003, and went on to receive an MFA in Creative Writing (Poetry) from the University of Oregon in 2005.
-Emily brings a contemplative lens to her work, poetry, and volunteer commitments, as she is deeply engaged in the daily practice of Soto Zen Buddhism at Zen Center North Shore, where she received lay ordination in December 2020.
+Emily brings a contemplative lens to her work, poetry, and volunteer commitments.
+She is deeply engaged in the daily practice of Soto Zen Buddhism at Zen Center North Shore, where she received lay ordination in December 2020.
 Emily is proud to continue to bring her devotion to community-building and service to the BITSS community.

 Mary Bennett